ExzoZbta/CPSC-334/module1/README.md

 Overview
 --------
-blobs is a p5.js sketch that creates two animated blobs (referred to as "blob1" and "blob2") on a canvas.
-Each blob is made up of multiple nodes that move around, leaving a trail behind.
+blobs is a p5.js sketch that creates two animated, colored blobs (referred to as "blob1" and "blob2") on a canvas.
+Each blob is made up of multiple nodes that move around, leaving a colored trail behind.
+The blobs bounce off the edges of the canvas when colliding with its boundaries, adding an element of unpredictability.

   Description of blobs
   --------------------